CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/botania/puredaisy.md

 Don't know what a builder is?
 Check [the builder info page](../../../groovy/builder.md) out.

 ???+ Abstract "mods.botania.puredaisy.recipeBuilder()"
     - `#!groovy int`.
 Sets the duration the recipe takes to complete.
 Requires greater than or equal to 0.
+(Default `RecipePureDaisy.DEFAULT_TIME (150)`).

         ```groovy
         time(int)
         ```

     - `#!groovy Object`.
 Sets the valid input states.
 Requires not null.
 Requires either an IBlockState or String.
-(Default `null`).

         ```groovy
         input(Block)